richstokes/ZeroConfigDLNA/README.md

 ## Compatibility

-So far I've tested this on my Sony TV.
-It works!
+So far I've tested this on my Sony and Samsung TV's.
+It works great on both!

 Feel free to open an issue with the log output if you run into problems and I'll see if I can fix it.